google/go-cloud/internal/website/content/howto/docstore/_index.md

 #### Action Lists {#act-list}

-If you have more than one action to perform, it is better to use an action list.
-Drivers can optimize action lists by using bulk RPCs, running the actions concurrently, or employing a provider's special features to improve efficiency and reduce cost.
+When you use an action list to perform multiple actions at once, drivers can optimize action lists by using bulk RPCs, running the actions concurrently, or employing a provider's special features to improve efficiency and reduce cost.
 Here we create several documents using an action list.

 {{< goexample "gocloud.dev/docstore.ExampleCollection_Actions_bulkWrite" >}}